Sunday, June 14, 2009

 Not long ago my local PBS station started showing Cook’s Country, another cooking program from the producers of America’s Test Kitchen.
 I happened to catch an episode devoted to fried chicken.
 I watched, hoping to pick up some helpful tips.
 The technique used was pretty close to what I was already doing but with a few tweaks.

 However, the recipe also included an interesting twist.
 The recipe testers discovered that the addition of a dribble of buttermilk mixed with the flour produced a crispy coating with delicious crunchy bits.
 I gave the technique a try and was quite pleased with the results.
 Since then, I’ve made the fried chicken two additional times, using various bone-in cuts.
 The recipe produces a really crispy and crunchy fried chicken.
 And juicy too!
 Even without brining in a salt solution.
 (By the way, the real key to tender, juicy meat is to not overcook it.
 Pretty simple!
-A good instant and probe thermometer are valuable tools.)
+A good instant probe thermometer is a valuable tool.)
+Here’s my adaptation of the Cook’s Country recipe:

 Extra-Crunchy Fried Chicken